Which of these two buttons is more appealing to you?

 Personally, I wouldn’t click either one.
 The problem is, my preferences only tell me what I like.
 They don’t tell me much about my audience.

 When someone suggested it to me, I thought adding a button telling people where to click in an email was a terrible idea.
-I may have said “if you can’t figure out how to click a text link, we can’t help you anyway.”
-But we tried it anyway, and emails with buttons did significantly better than the ones with plain text links, and now we use them in all kinds of places.
+My gut reaction was that if someone can’t figure out how to click a text link, I can’t help them anyway.
+But we tried it, and emails with buttons did significantly better than the ones with plain text links.
+We started using them in all kinds of places.

-Recently we’ve been testing subject lines for a series of emails that go to a group of student loan borrowers recovering from default.
+One of the most extensive series of tests we conducted at American Student Assistance compared subject lines for student loan borrowers recovering from default.
 I had been reading about loss aversion and thought it would be a good idea to try that angle.
 Among the tested subject lines were these two: